Skip to main content

-You may be seeing lots of mail coming to your loved ones starting in early fall.
+You may be seeing lots of Medicare-related mail coming to the person in your care starting in early fall.
 Medicare’s annual Open Enrollment Period runs Oct.
-15 through Dec.
+15-Dec.
 7, and is a time when people can join, switch, or disenroll from Medicare health (Medicare Advantage) and/or prescription drug (Part D) plans.
+It's also a time rife with misleading marketing that can cause confusion.

 Here we answer some common questions caregivers may have about what happens during the annual Open Enrollment period, and how to help your loved one navigate their coverage.